argonne-lcf/dlio_benchmark/docs/source/index.rst

 Deep Learning I/O Benchmark
 ===============================================================

-Deep Learning I/O (DLIO) Benchmark is a benchmark suite aimed at emulating the I/O behavior of various deep learning applications.
+Deep Learning I/O (DLIO) Benchmark is a benchmark suite aiming at emulating the I/O pattern / behavior of various deep learning applications.
 The benchmark is delivered as an executable that can be configured for various I/O patterns.
-It uses a modular design to incorporate more data loaders, data formats, datasets, and configuration parameters.
-It emulates modern deep learning applications using Benchmark Runner, Data Generator, Format Handler, and I/O Profiler modules.
+It uses a modular design to incorporate different data loaders, data formats, dataset organizations, and training configuration parameters.
+The code is composed of four modules: **Benchmark Runner**, **Data Generator**, **Format Handler**, and **I/O Profiler**.

 The main features of DLIO include:
-* Easy-to-use and rich configurations through YAML config files to emulate deep learning application's I/O behavior.
+   * Easy-to-use configuration through YAML config files to represent the I/O behavior of different deep learing applications.
-* Able to generate synthetic datasets for different deep learning applications.
+   * Easy-to-use data generator to generate synthetic datasets of different formats and different data organizations and layouts and to test its impact on the I/O performance.
-* Full transparency over emulation of I/O access with logging at different levels.
+   * Full transparency over emulation of I/O access with logging and profiling at different levels with modern profilers such as Tensorboard, Torch profiler, darshan and iostat, etc.
-* Easy to use data generator to test the performance of different data layouts and its impact on the I/O performance.
-* Compatible with modern profiling tools such as Tensorboard and Darshan to extract and analyze I/O behavior.
-* Support both sequential training and distributed data parallel training workloads.
+   * Supporting emulating both sequential and distributed data parallel training.

 .. toctree::
    :maxdepth: 2